alazaroc/blog-web-code/_posts/2022-03-15-how-to-deploy-a-web-with-amplify-hosting.md

 ## How to associate my web with my domain name

-We can also set up our own Domain Name to our deployed website with Amplify Hosting easily.
+We can also set up our Domain Name to our deployed website with Amplify Hosting easily.

 To register the domain name I used <kbd>Amazon Route53</kbd>.
-> Use **Route53** is not the cheapest option (e.g. I payed $12 to register the new domain with Route53 instead of $1 the first year with GoDaddy), but it's worth it (to me)
+> Use **Route53** is not the cheapest option (e.g. I paid $12 to register the new domain with Route53 instead of $1 the first year with GoDaddy), but it's worth it (to me)
 {: .prompt-tip }

-In the lateral menu click to <kbd>Domain management</kbd> and then <kbd>Add domain</kbd>.
+In the side menu, click <kbd>Domain management</kbd>, and then click <kbd>Add domain</kbd>.

 ![amplify10](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-10-domain.png){:class="border"}

-Choose your Domain and click <kbd>Save</kbd>.
-Like I register my domain with Route53, it appears in the text field when I click it.
+Choose your Domain and click on <kbd>Save</kbd>.
+As I register my domain with Route53, it appears in the text field when I click on it.

 ![amplify11](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-11.png){:class="border"}

 Now you can choose the branch, the subdomains and the check of automatic redirect from http to https, and click <kbd>Save</kbd>.

 ![amplify12](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-12.png){:class="border"}

 It may take several minutes to complete.
-First you need to create the SSL certificate, then configure the SSL and finally activate it.
+First, you need to create the SSL certificate, then configure the SSL and finally activate it.

 ![amplify13](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-13.png){:class="border"}
 ![amplify14](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-14.png){:class="border"}

 If we access the main page we can see that the URL has changed.

 ![amplify15](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-15-web-2.png){:class="border"}

-We can access now with our domain name
+We can now access with our domain name:

 ![amplify16](/assets/img/posts/2022-03-15-how-to-deploy-a-web-with-amplify/amplify-16-web-2.png){:class="border"}

-That's all!
+That's it, quick and easy!

 ## Comment this post

 > I have temporarily added the comments section to the post here.
-In the future I will add it in a better way and include all the validated comments (I guess that I will have to make a filter to avoid spam)
+In the future, I will add it in a better way and include all the validated comments (I guess that I will have to make a filter to avoid spam)
 {: .prompt-info }

 {% include comment-form.html %}